Skip to content

 1. Leave them local.
 Only new uploads go to dropkit.
 Simplest, no risk to existing media.

 2. Run the migration tool.
 Settings, dropkit, Start migration.
-Walks every attachment without dropkit meta in batches of five, logs per-file status, updates a running total, and remembers tombstones so subsequent runs skip files that can’t be uploaded (missing on disk, or over the 100 MiB cap).
+Walks every attachment that is not yet on dropkit, plus any that pre-date v1.1 and lack the per-size map.
+Pushes the original and every existing thumbnail in batches of five.
+Logs per-file status, updates a running total, remembers tombstones so subsequent runs skip files that can’t be uploaded (missing on disk, or over the 100 MiB cap).
 Safe to stop and resume.

 Image transforms